**Alt Text:** A filmmaker with a beard and cap operates a video camera on a tripod in a studio setting.

 Whether your whole marketing plan is brand exposure, lead generation, or generating sales, match your video goals with it.
 You can use the well-used industry acronym of SMART to help you with the process, which is to say they should be Specific, Measurable, Achievable, Relevant, and Time-bound.
 For example, instead of hoping for “more website traffic,” say, “increase website traffic from YouTube by 20% in the next quarter”.
 Choose the main performance metrics, such as views, watch time, click-through rates, or conversions, that you’ll be monitoring.
 Review your findings often to hone your plan and maximize the following videos for improved success.

-Create Appropriate And Relatable Content
+Create Engaging And Relatable Content

 • Consider various engagement tactics: Ask viewers questions throughout to increase video engagement.
 Add a clear call to action to direct users to the intended subsequent actions, such as visiting your website or subscribing.
 When they are prompted to take a specific action throughout the video, they are more likely to remain interested in sticking by.